justa09/justa09/README.md

 📋 Teachers can view their complete class schedule anytime 📧 Email OTP verification for updating profile information ⚡ Simplifies timetable management and improves communication between the institution and teachers

 Tech Stack: Flutter • Dart • Django • Python • REST APIs • PostgreSQL

+Key Features:

+🔎 Employees can search and apply for relevant job opportunities 🏢 Recruiters can register their companies and manage job postings 👥 Recruiters can review candidates and hire employees 📄 Employee profiles for showcasing skills, qualifications, and experience 📋 Job and application management
+🔐 Secure user authentication and role-based access

+Tech Stack: Flutter • Dart • Django • Python • REST APIs • PostgreSQL